cocytus/epidaurus/README.txt

 INSTALLATION:

+External prerequsites: Google API Key, TMDB API Key.
+If you don't have this, get them now.

 Database:
 Only tested on SQL SERVER 2008 R2.
 Create an empty database,  Run the EpidaurusDb.edmx.sql script.
 Change the USE [epidaurus]; line to fit whatever you name your database.
 Create an initial admin user.
 Run this in SQL Server manager: